MBHS business department students receive honors

 During the game, students work to create and manage a virtual investment portfolio and make cooperative decisions on whether to buy, sell or hold the stocks, funds and bonds in the portfolio they created.

 As part of Working In Support of Education (W!SE), several students received W!SE Financial Literacy Certification.
-MBHS has had 110 receive this certification, including Hughes Mitchell, Sarah Gladney, Lindsey Beset and John Coleman Morris — who scored a 100 percent on the certification test — and Liam Mitchell, Abby Russell, Huston Crommelin, Robby Kent and Sam Chesebro, who scored a 95 percent or higher.
+MBHS has had 110 receive this certification, including Hughes Mitchell, Sarah Gladney and Lindsey Best — who scored a 100 percent on the certification test and are among 0.8 percent of students being named Centurions in the nation — and Liam Mitchell, Abby Russell, Huston Crommelin, Robby Kent, John Coleman Morris and Sam Chesebro, who scored a 95 percent or higher.

 -Submitted by Amber Benson